Will informatics define the future of digital healthcare?

 – BOB GILKES

-How can we imbue our next steps with the right amount of caution?
-His advice is to remember the overarching mission of the field and to take stock along the way: “There is little room for technology for technology’s sake, nor gaining a sensation of safety by ‘buying biggest’.
+As we move forward, Gilkes said it’s important to remember the mission of the healthcare industry when developing tech solutions.
+“There is little room for technology for technology’s sake, nor gaining a sensation of safety by ‘buying biggest’.

-In reality, profit will continue to be an “understandable commercial imperative” for most, he added.
-But it’s crucial that technology providers subscribe to “mission over margin”.
+Profit will continue to be an “understandable commercial imperative” for most, he added, but it’s crucial that technology providers in this area subscribe to “mission over margin”.

 “There are few decisions that cannot be undone safely and the Covid response has freed a strongly collaborative, almost wartime response to innovation,” he said.
 “It is, however, unlikely that this rate of change can continue.